Lone Wolf McQuade: Development

 Director Steve Carver had previously worked with Chuck Norris on the film A Eye for an Eye.

-BJ Nelson wrote the script and all drafts.
-It was originally called Lone Wolf".
+BJ Nelson wrote the script.
+It was originally called Lone Wolf.
 He wrote all drafts and was not rewritten.
 Kaye Dyal only assisted with story ideas late in the process anda John Milius suggested a few details.
 Nelson wanted Clint Eastwood to play the role but after he passed, Carver thought Chuck Norris would be ideal to play the lead so he approached him to do the film.

 Carver wanted to "mess up" Chuck Norris' image, having him grow a beard and drink beer on screen.
 Norris was reluctant as he wanted to be a good role model for children.

 Carver and Nelson were fans of director Sergio Leone and made the film in the style of Leone.

 Filming

 Chuck Norris and David Carradine refused to use stunt doubles for their climactic fight scene, despite strong reservations from the producers.
 "The thing about the fight with Dave is that not only is it very well done, but it and the other martial-arts scenes are not just fillers," said Norris.
 "You've got to have more than technique if you're going to capture the emotions of the audience."

 Carradine said Norris wanted to do a fight that matched the one Norris did with Bruce Lee in the Roman Coliseum in Way of the Dragon "and we were actually trying to go beyond that.
 I think we did.
-I think photographically we didn’t.
+I think photographically we didn't.
 But as far as the fight was concerned, the combination of the two styles, you know, because I was very flowing and loose, and he was very solid and hard, I think we accomplished what we set out to do."